 The spatial distribution of sediment characteristics depends on processes such as current, turbulence, lake or stream morphology, chemical precipitation and turbidity, on physical factors and on catchment characteristics such as underlying geology, the number and size of inflows and land use (Håkanson and Jansson, 1983; Ashley, 1995, Kumke et al., 2005).
 Depositional zones represent the net outcome of multiple processes and flows.
-In non-wadeable streams samples will be collected from two stations, one downstream station and the other as an upstream station (Figure 1).
-At lake sites, sediment will also be collected from two stations, one at the inlet and the other near the buoy (Figure 2).
-Samples should be collected and composited from a minimum of two depositional zones within the same station (Figure 1).
-The number of samples from each zone will be based on the surface area of each zone (i.e., the larger the area of the zone, the greater the number of subsamples collected).
+At non-wadeable streams and lakes, sediment samples are collected from depositional zones within two stations throughout the sediment sampling reach (Figure 1).
+At non-wadeable streams, samples are collected from an upstream station (Station 1) located above the midway point of the reach.
+A downstream station (Station 2) is located below the mid-way location of the reach.
+At lakes, sediment samples are collected from the inlet (Station IN) and at the buoy (Station CO; Figure 2).

 The sampling distribution should follow approximately 5 samples per square meter; however, it is usually difficult to estimate the size of depositional zones in non-wadeable streams and lakes due to water depth and turbidity.
-Therefore, at river sites, a minimum of two locations will be sampled with up to five points composited at each station.
-At lake sites, 1-2 locations will be sampled at the two stations.
+Therefore, at each non-wadeable stream and lake station, 2 to 5 point samples will be collected and composited at each station.
+More point samples may need to be collected in order to acquire a sufficient volume of sediment for each sample type.

-Partially wetted zones (< 5 cm water) should only be sampled when no other sites are available, and sampling conditions should be documented in the field notes and field metadata as a potential outlier.
+Partially wetted sediment depositional zones (< 5 cm water) should only be sampled when no other submerged depositional zones are available.
+Sampling conditions should be documented in the field notes and field metadata as a potential outlier.
 Each sample will consist of the surficial 1-3 cm of bed sediment.
-Compositing samples allow for greater representativeness of mean concentrations for the area and results in smoothing of variability otherwise encountered between depositional areas.
-A Petite ponar sampler (SOP C.3) will be used to collect sediments in lakes and non-wadeable streams (Figure 2).
+Compositing samples allow for greater representativeness of mean concentrations from each station and results in smoothing out the variability otherwise encountered between depositional areas.
+A petite Ponar sampler (SOP C.3) is used to collect sediments in lakes and non-wadeable streams (Figure 2).
 When collecting sediment along the shoreline of lakes or non-wadeable streams, a hand scoop may be used to collect material between rocks or other tight spaces.